 Performance levels within each indicator are used to delineate teaching practice, from unsatisfactory to basic, proficient and distinguished.
 The sophistication of teaching practice and the role of students increase across the levels of performance.
 The language describing each performance level has been carefully examined by a psychometrician to assure clarity, to avoid the risk of a teacher being rated more than once for similar teaching behavior and to ensure that each indicator evaluates only one aspect of teaching practice.
 A careful analysis of instructional practice leads to the determination of a teacher’s performance level on each indicator.

-This crosswalk of 5D 4.5 and 5D+ describes the changes from Version 4.0 to Version 4.5 of the 5D Framework, including new and revised vision statements and guiding questions, detailed reasoning for each update and how each aligns to the indicators in the 5D+ rubric.
-Learn more here.
+This crosswalk of 5D 4.5 and 5D+ describes the changes from Version 4.0 to Version 4.5 of the 5D Framework, including new and revised vision statements and guiding questions, detailed reasoning for each update, and how each aligns with the indicators in the 5D+ rubric.